KizhiFox/token-sheet-generator/README.md

 ## To do

+1. Anumation to PDF export;
+2. Drag and drop to load project;
-1. Drag to reorder tokens.
+3. Drag to reorder tokens;
-2. Site design.
+4. Site design;
-3. Mobile design.
+5. Mobile design.

 ![Screenshot of the program](screenshot.png)